JacobFoster99/Security-Plus/README.md

 # Security-Plus
-Documenting lab exercises and learning from Security+ certification study. are emulated,
+Documenting lab exercises and learning from Security+ certification study.